Smack the Pony: Awards

 In 1999 and 2000, the first two series of Smack the Pony won the Emmy Award for the 'Best Popular Arts Show', and all three series were nominated for Bafta awards.

 Two sketches from the show made it onto Channel 4's 50 Greatest Comedy Sketches, the first being Saying Goodbye at number 39 and Singing Match at number 22.

-Video, DVD & Streaming
+Video, DVD and streaming

 In Britain, a VHS and DVD of The Best of Smack the Pony were released in 2002 and 2003 respectively.
 The complete first and second series were released on DVD in Germany (dubbed in German but with alternative English soundtrack) in January and June 2006 respectively.